Edward R. Murrow High School: Student demographics

-The 2021-2022 academic year saw a student enrollment of approximately 3,500+ students at the school.
-The ethnic makeup of the student body was diverse, with 30% identifying as White, 26% as Asian, 20% as Latinx, 18% as African American, and less than 1% as Native Hawaiian/Pacific Islander.
-Out of the reported 3,659 students, 9% were identified as English language learners.
+The 2023-2024 academic year saw a student enrollment of approximately 3,595 students at the school.
+The ethnic makeup of the student body was diverse, with 30% identifying as White, 26% as Asian, 20% as Hispanic or Latinx, 18% as African American, and less than 1% as Native Hawaiian/Pacific Islander.
+Out of the reported 3,595 students, 9% were identified as English language learners.
 Additionally, 18% of students had Individualized Education Programs (IEPs).The student-teacher ratio was reported as 15:1.